gabrielleuzinger/Forecasting-passenger-traffic-challenge-from-HackerRank/Report/Forecasting passenger traffic.md

 ## 4. Conclusion

-In this notebook, we were abale to analyze and forecast a time series.
+In this notebook, we were able to analyze and forecast a time series.
 After preparing the data, we did an intial exploratory analysis to verify if there were any seasonal or ciclic pattern in the time series.
-Then, started constructing our forecast model.Fisrt, we split the data in training and testing data sets and used a simple average forecast.
+Then, started constructing our forecast model.
+Fisrt, we split the data in training and testing data sets and used a simple average forecast.
 This method did not performed well, so we tested ARIMA models.
 To use this type of model, we needed to confirm that the data was really stationary as the exploratory analysis suggested.
 We did this by using the ADH and KPSS tests.
 After we tested several ARIMA models:

 1. Autoregressive model (AR)
 2. Moving average model (MA)